SpooktheTomatoes/virtual-sdv-alex/README.md

 A fan-made prompt for Alex from Stardew Valley, built for ChatGPT GPT-5.4 Thinking, with optional memory banks and updater tools.
 Designed to feel more like talking to a real person.
 Unofficial fan project.
 Stardew Valley and related characters are owned by Eric Barone (ConcernedApe).

-A prompt-based roleplay system for Alex from *Stardew Valley*.
 The prompt is built to create an Alex who feels like a live, reactive person who is shaped by his canon in-game events.

 ## What this is